Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-PINN-Lessons-Learnt.md

 - Focus on whether the predicted physical fields and parameter values make sense.
 - Verify that the model behaviour remains physically meaningful.

-### Key Takeaway

 > In PINNs, loss curves are diagnostic tools, not pass/fail indicators.
 Always interpret the meaning behind a loss component before concluding that the training is unstable.

-Sometimes a wildly oscillating loss is simply telling you that the error is already extremely small.
-Understanding the story behind the loss is often more important than the loss value itself.

-## Final Thoughts
+### Final Thoughts

 The hardest part of building a PINN is rarely the neural network.

 The real challenge lies in converting physical knowledge into a numerically stable optimization problem.

-In my experience, most PINN failures can be traced back to one of five causes:
+In my experience, most PINN failures can be traced back to one of the causes:

+- Too complicated physics constraints
 - Poor loss balancing
 - Mathematical singularities
 - Missing physical constraints
 - Optimizer limitations
+- Unstable training and poor convergence
-- Inadequate collocation-point selection
+- Inadequate collocation-point selection (not often, but for higher order PDEs)

 Once these challenges are addressed, PINNs become incredibly powerful tools for combining sparse experimental data with known physics and discovering hidden system parameters.